craigprotzel/Mashups/01_The_Web_APIs_and_Data/README.md

 * Explore - [Programmable Web](http://programmableweb.com) (Note: lots of deprecated resources and broken links)
 * Explore - [Mashups Help Page - Open(ish) APIs](https://github.com/craigprotzel/Mashups/tree/master/__HELP#openish-apis)
 * Find, Post, & Describe - a **url** that returns JSON data from an Open API
-* Create & Upload - a single web page that displays (some of) the data returned by the url you chose.
+* Create - a single web page that displays (some of) the data returned by the url you chose.
 Your page must have some basic css styling.
-The upload should include a .html file and .css file.
-Feel free to copy and paste your data into the DOM, you **DO NOT** need to programatically connect your page to the data (that's for Week 3!)
+You must have an .html file and .css file.
+Feel free to copy and paste your data into the DOM, you **DO NOT** need to programatically connect your page to the data (that's for Week 3!).
+If you can, upload your page to a server.
 * Additional Recommendations
 	* [WebPlatform.org - How Does The Internet Work](https://docs.webplatform.org/wiki/concepts/Internet_and_Web/How_does_the_Internet_Work)
 	* [Mozilla - Intro to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction)